specklesystems/speckle-docs/dev/connectors-dev.md

 The telemetry service (matomo) is already added as a reference in Core, so you will just need to:

-- initialize it with a `Setup.Init()` with the name of your connector as input, [example](https://github.com/specklesystems/speckle-sharp/blob/2a2ac0a6900e8833081b8cc851878b0decffa304/ConnectorGrasshopper/ConnectorGrasshopper/Loader.cs#L25).
+- initialize it with a `Setup.Init()` with the name of your connector as input,
-- track the [main actions](https://github.com/specklesystems/speckle-sharp/blob/main/Core/Core/Logging/Tracker.cs#L20-L48) with `Tracker.TrackPageView`, [example](https://github.com/specklesystems/speckle-sharp/blob/2a2ac0a6900e8833081b8cc851878b0decffa304/ConnectorGrasshopper/ConnectorGrasshopper/Ops/Operations.SendComponent.cs#L59)
+- track the main actions with `Tracker.TrackPageView`, [example](https://github.com/specklesystems/speckle-sharp/blob/main/ConnectorGrasshopper/ConnectorGrasshopperShared/Ops/Deprecated/Operations.SendComponent.cs#L59)

 ## Writing the Converter